Template-driven forms with form arrays in Angular

 To create an object from an array we can use the reduce()

 method that lives on the arrays prototype.
-We created a simple pure arrayToObject
+We created a

-that can be reuced everywhere:
+function that can be reused everywhere:

 // ['foo', 'bar', 'baz'] => {0: 'foo', 1: 'bar', 2: 'baz'}